tmbnrt/SurfScoutBackend/README.md

 **SurfScout** is an ASP.NET Core-based Web API project for managing surf sessions, surf spots, and user accounts.
 The backend uses modern authentication and database technologies and is visualized on the client side through a **WPF desktop application with ArcGIS integration**.

-> ⚠️ This project is under active development and serves as a hands-on learning initiative for gaining experience with geoinformation systems and weather data integration and analysis.
+> ⚠️ _This project is actively under development.
+Features, architecture, and visuals are subject to refinement._

 ---